DjackSs/pate_d_or_gp/README.md

 - The pom.xml file
 - The hibernate.cfg.xml file

-Run the create_bdd script and add the hibernate.cfg.xml to the ./src/main/java folder (Java Ressources).
+Run the create_bdd script and add hibernate.cfg.xml to ./src/main/java (Java Resources).
 In addition, it is necessary to replace the pom.xml file in the root folder.

 ### ENV variable

 * Configure the hibernate.cfg.xml file

-Replace "user" and "password" by your credentials.
+Replace "user" and "password" with your credentials.

 ### Run the application

 #### Tomcat server

-This application run on a Tomcat server.
+This application runs on a Tomcat server.
-The ./BDD/apach-tomcat folder contain what it is need to creat a server.
+The ./BDD/apach-tomcat folder contains what is needed to create a server.

 - Eclipse IDE

 1) Preferences/Server/Runtime Environements -> Add the ./BDD/apach-tomcat folder
 2) Add the library in the project Build Path as Server Runtime